aidanlenahan/landing/README.md

-Landing page for aidanlenahan.com, acts as navigation.
+Landing page for dog walking business, acts as flyer.

-To access it, go to aidanlenahan.github.io/landing/index.html
+To access it, go to aidanlenahan.github.io/landing/